Account Recovery

 - Set a new PIN on the new device.

-- The operator deactivates your current account
+- Your admin deactivates your current account

-When a team member is locked out:
+When a user is locked out:

 - Go to Users and find their profile